Wigner entropy conjecture and the interference formula in quantum phase space: Discussion and conclusion

 In Sec.~\ref{sec:beam-splitter-states}, we give an overview of beam-splitter states, whose convex set is noted $\mathcal{B}$.
 We highlight their relation with the set of separable states, and identify $\mathcal{B}_\ast$ as the subset of beam-splitter states that originate from pure separable input states (we refer to these states in $\mathcal{B}_{\ast}$ as \textit{elementary} beam-splitter states).
 Since the whole set~$\mathcal{B}$ can be obtained from convex mixtures of states of $\mathcal{B}_{\ast}$, lower bounds on the Wigner entropy of states of $\mathcal{B}_{\ast}$ automatically extend to all states of $\mathcal{B}$ as a consequence of the concavity of Shannon entropy (the situation is slightly more complicated for the Rényi entropy).

-The core ingredient to our result is the \textit{interference formula}, which relates a convolution of cross-Wigner functions to a product of (conjugate) cross-Wigner functions.
+The core ingredient to our result is the \textit{interference formula}, which relates a convolution of cross Wigner functions to a product of (conjugate) cross Wigner functions.
 We devote Sec. \ref{sec:interference_formula} to this formula, which we present in a quantum-optical notation.
-In particular, we focus on a specific instance of the relation known as the \textit{outer interference formula}, which relates the convolution of two pure Wigner functions to the squared modulus of their cross-Wigner function.
-Since a beam splitter performs a convolution in phase space, the outer interference formula allows us to interpret the Wigner function of any state in $\mathcal{B}_\ast$ as the squared modulus of a cross-Wigner function (or a convex mixture thereof for states in $\mathcal{B}$).
+In particular, we focus on a specific instance of the relation known as the \textit{outer interference formula}, which relates the convolution of two pure Wigner functions to the squared modulus of their cross Wigner function.
+Since a beam splitter performs a convolution in phase space, the outer interference formula allows us to interpret the Wigner function of any state in $\mathcal{B}_\ast$ as the squared modulus of a cross Wigner function (or a convex mixture thereof for states in $\mathcal{B}$).

-Then, in Sec.~\ref{sec:results}, we build upon existing bounds on the $p$-norms of cross-Wigner functions to show that the Wigner-Rényi entropy of parameter $\alpha$ of states in $\mathcal{B}_{\ast}$ satisfies the conjectured lower bound in the regime $\alpha\geq 1/2$.
+Then, in Sec.~\ref{sec:results}, we build upon existing bounds on the $p$-norms of cross Wigner functions to show that the Wigner-Rényi entropy of parameter $\alpha$ of states in $\mathcal{B}_{\ast}$ satisfies the conjectured lower bound in the regime $\alpha\geq 1/2$.
 Using a (quasi-)concavity argument, we then extend this proof to all states in $\mathcal{B}$.
 In particular, the case $\alpha=1$ implies that all beam-splitter states satisfy the Wigner entropy conjecture.
-Incidentally, when applied to Husimi beam-splitter states, i.e., beam-splitter states of the form $\hat{\sigma}(\hat{\rho},0)$, our results yield an alternative proof of the Wehrl entropy conjecture \cite{wehrl1979relation, Lieb1978-gy}.
+Incidentally, when applied to Husimi beam-splitter states, i.e., beam-splitter states of the form $\hat{\sigma}(\hat{\rho},0)$, our results yield an alternative proof of the Wehrl entropy conjecture, long proved in Refs. \cite{wehrl1979relation, Lieb1978-gy}.

 As stressed earlier, Lemma~\ref{th:Lieb}, and by extension Theorem~\ref{theorem-Wigner-Renyi}, do not apply to the regime $\alpha\in(0,1/2)$.
 Nevertheless, we still expect the lower bound to be valid in that regime, i.e., we expect $h_\alpha(2\pi\abs{W_{\psi\varphi}}^2)\geq h_\alpha(2\pi\abs{W_0}^2)$ to hold for all $\alpha > 0$.
 This stronger statement would in fact be implied by the validity of the Wigner-Rényi conjecture (Conj. \ref{conj:wig_rényi_entropy}).
 We may wonder why is Lemma~\ref{th:Lieb} limited to $\alpha\geq 1/2$?
 The proof presented in Ref.~\cite{Lieb1990-ev} relies on inequalities using conjugated exponents $p,q$ such that $1/p+1/q=1$.
 One of the exponents being lower than $1$ implies the other to be negative, but the $p$-norm is well defined for non-negative $p$ values only.
 For this reason, the proof of Ref.~\cite{Lieb1990-ev} is limited to $p$-norms of parameter $p\geq 1$, which in Lemma~\ref{th:Lieb} translates to $\alpha\geq 1/2$.